Mons Calpe S.C.

-Mons Calpe S.C. is a professional football and sporting club from Gibraltar.
-Founded in 2013, the club's first team plays in the Gibraltar National League.
+Mons Calpe S.C. is a professional football and sporting club in Gibraltar.
+Founded in 2013, the club's first team competes in the Gibraltar Football League.
 Mons Calpe also has a U-23 squad, futsal teams and darts.

 History

 Mons Calpe S.C. was formed by Kieran Alman, James Read, Phillip Debono, Richard Lavagna and Adrian Ballestero in 2013 after Gibraltar's admittance into UEFA sparked a boom in interest in football on the Rock.
 After an impressive maiden season in the 2013–14 Gibraltar Second Division, the club finished second in the league.
 However, the club succumbed to a 2–0 defeat to St Joseph's in the promotion/relegation playoff that year.
 The following season saw the club struggle to emulate the same form, against much stronger promotion contenders, which saw the club lingering in mid-table for much of the season and eventually finishing 8th.

 After a significant rebuild over the summer of 2015, Mons Calpe had a second chance at promotion through the end-of-season playoff against Premier Division side FC Britannia.
 A victory in that game saw the young club seal their first-ever season in the top-flight of Gibraltarian football.

 The summer after gaining promotion, Mons Calpe's football structure went through a total reconstruction to further professionalise the club, highlighted by a majority-share investment by a US-based group led by Jose Alfredo Reygadas.
 The Calpeans then appointed Brazilian/Portuguese coach William Amaral de Andrade as first team head coach and former Gibraltar U19 Manager Terrence Jolley as his assistant manager for the 2016–17 season.
 After a bad run of form in winter saw them slip from 3rd to 5th, William was sacked on 16 January and replaced by Jolley on an interim basis.
 On 17 March, Italian manager Mauro Ardizzone was appointed head coach, with Jolley returning to his role as assistant.
 Ardizzone eventually saw the Calpeans to a 5th-place finish in their maiden Premier Division season, including a notable 2–2 draw with Lincoln Red Imps in the penultimate round.